 What’s the Average Travel Nurse Salary?

-Traveling nurses tend to have very competitive salaries.
+The average travel nursing salary is typically very competitive.
 In fact, they are able to dictate the potential of their salary, beyond base rate and benefits, by utilizing less conventional channels like taking on assignments in high-need locations and specialties.

-Depending on credentials, experience and need, qualified travel nurses can make upwards of $100,000 annually all while living in the place of their choice.
+Depending on credentials, experience and need, travel nurse pay can reach upwards of $100,000 annually - all while the nurse is living in the place of their choice.
 And that's really what travel nursing is all about: doing what you love, where and when you choose to do it.

 How Much Do Travel Nurses Make?